aananthcn/capi-someip-analysis/README.md

 # capi-someip-analysis

-This work takes a simple use case, that is, a remote service named "sum" exports "add" as its interface and this interface called by a remote client "avg".
+This work takes a simple use case, that is, a remote service named "sum" exports "add" as its interface and this interface is called by a remote client "avg" as shown in the picture below.

     .-----.                     .-----.
     | avg |--------add()------->| sum |